 The second source is from trouble with your air conditioner.
 Usually, an air conditioner sits directly above the furnace unit.
 If the air conditioner’s condensate pan drain becomes plugged, the water collected from the condensing coil will start to overflow and drip out.
 If this water gets into the furnace, it will rapidly promote rust.
 The moment you notice water dripping from the bottom of your furnace, you need to call for both heating and air conditioning repair.

 The third source comes from poor exhaust venting inside the furnace.
-When the combustion gas inside the heat exchangers of a furnace cools down, it turns into a liquid vapor.
-The reaction between this exhaust vapor and the heat exchangers will eventually cause corrosion; however, the exhaust quickly vents outside through a flue.
-If this venting becomes inefficient, it will speed the corrosive action between the combustion gas and the metal.
-A corroded heat exchanger is potentially very dangerous, since cracking along it will permit the escape of carbon monoxide into the cabinet.
+When the combustion products inside the heat exchangers of a furnace cool down, they turn into liquid water vapour.
+That’s right; your furnace produces water.
+The reaction between this exhaust vapour and the heat exchangers will eventually cause corrosion; however, the exhaust quickly vents outside through a flue.
+If this venting becomes inefficient, it will speed up the corrosive action between the combustion products and the metal.
+A corroded heat exchanger is potentially very dangerous since any cracking will permit the escape of carbon monoxide into the cabinet.

 Advantage Airtech has brought quality heating and air conditioning to the Greater Toronto Area since 1987.
-When you need help with your furnace in Markham, ON, whether because of corrosion or any other repair need, make us your first call.
+When you need help with your furnace in Markham, ON, whether it’s corrosion or any other repair need, make us your first call.